-a) Should a car change race number during the season but remain with the same Competitor, the used tyres will be transferred to the new race number.

-- b) Should a car change Chassis during the season, it will retain the same race number and tyres. - c) Should a Competitor wish to change the model of car during the season, they must make a request to the sporting board.
+- a) Should a car change race number during the season but remain with the same Competitor, the used tyres will be transferred to the new race number. - b) Should a car change Chassis during the season, it will retain the same race number and tyres. - c) Should a Competitor wish to change the model of car during the season, they must make a request to the sporting board.
 If approved, because the used tyres are no longer suitable, then the car will be treated as a new Competitor in terms of tyres.
 However, if the Competitor then reverts to the old model, the previously used tyres must be used. - d) Should a car be transferred between Competitors, the new Competitor may choose either to retain the used tyres or to be considered as a new Competitor. - 29.7 Reserved for future use. - 29.8 Reserved for future use. - 29.9 Reserved for future use. - 29.10 Tyre Limitations for Dry-Weather Tyres

-GT4 Event Case A Case B Phillip Island (2 x 1 hr) 3 New Sets of Tyres The Bend (2 x 1hr) 3 New Sets of Tyres and 1 carry over Queensland Raceway (1hr 4 New Sets of Tyres and 1 + 3hr) Carry over Phillip Island (2 x 1 hr) 3 New Sets of Tyres and 1 carry over Sydney Motorsport Park 3 New Sets of Tyres and 1 carry over (2 x 1hr) Bathurst (2 x 1hr) 3 New Sets of Tyres and 1 carry over
+GT4 Event Case A MEDIA DAY 2 New Sets of tyres and one used set of tyre bought from Pirelli in 2024 or 2025 Phillip Island (2 x 1 hr) 3 New Sets of Tyres Sydney Motorsport Park 2 New Sets of Tyres and 1 carry over (2 x 1hr) Queensland Raceway (2 x 2 New Sets of Tyres and 1 carry over 1 hr) Sandown (2 x 1 hr) 2 New Sets of Tyres and 1 carry over The Bend (2 x 1hr) 2 New Sets of Tyres and 1 carry over Hampton Downs (2 x 1hr) 3 New Sets of Tyres

-GT4 Race by Race Entries Case A; Entitled to 3 new sets at it's first event.
-GT4 Race by Race Entries Case B; Entitled to 4 new sets at it's first event.
+GT4 Race by Race Entries; Entitled to 3 new sets at its first event.

 GT4 Race by Race Entries returning is as the above table.

 Note: All quantities given are the maximum.
 Competitors do not have to take all the possible tyres.